Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 2. __Configuring Shared Folder in VirtualBox Settings__

-    Then, I configured this folder as a shared folder in VirtualBox:
+    - Then, I configured this folder as a shared folder in VirtualBox:
     I completely powered off the virtual machine (not saved state).
     Then I opened VirtualBox > Settings > Shared Folders for my VM and added the Folder.

     ![Alt text](images/Sf-s1.png)

-    here you will click on the small "plus file" icon on the right
+    - #### Click on the small "plus file" icon on the right.

     ![Alt text](images/Sf-s2.png)

-    Then do the simple process to create the folder "MAKE SURE YOUR VM IS COMPLETELY SWITCHED OFF AND NOT IN SAVED STATE"
+    #### Then do the simple process to create the folder
+    #### "MAKE SURE YOUR VM IS COMPLETELY SWITCHED OFF AND NOT IN SAVED STATE"

     ![Alt text](images/Sf-s3.png)

-    Just click ok and there you go.
+    #### Just click ok and there you go.

     ![Alt text](images/SF-img.png)

-     As you can see there is a folder named shared folder.
+    #### As you can see there is a folder named shared folder.

 #### Upto this everything should be easy : Next if the problem occurs as it did in mine.